KOVCHENKO/TestNGExample/readme.md

 #### Settings
 Change com.ilkow.sperasoft.Config configuraion
-- path: appropriate path of the webdriver (if necessary)
+- path: appropriate path of the webdriver (if necessary, default is provided)
-- driver.get - to necessary page (if necessary)
+- driver.get - to necessary page (if necessary, default is provided)